bioinfo-pf-curie/smartseq3/docs/output.md

 The directories listed below will be created in the output directory after the pipeline has finished.

-The first part (Reads mapping) focus on reads QC and the second part (Cell viability) explores umi and gene level.
+The first part (Reads mapping) focus on read QCs and the second part (Cell viability) explores umi and gene level.

 ## Reads mapping

 ### Mapping summary

-The mapping summary part summarises alignement and assignment steps as follow:
+The mapping summary part summarises alignement and assignment steps and show the total proportion of correct reads (blue) that will be used to more deeply explore cells.

 ![MultiQC - Star stats plot](images/final.png)